Jose Canseco: Legal issues and controversies

-In May 2008, Canseco revealed that he had lost his house in Encino, California to foreclosure saying his two divorces had cost him $7 to $8 million each.
+In May 2008, Canseco revealed that he had lost his house in Encino, California, to foreclosure saying his two divorces had cost him $7 to $8 million each.

 On October 10, 2008, Canseco was detained by immigration officials at a San Diego border crossing as he tried to bring a fertility drug from Mexico.
 He stated the drug was to help with his hormone replacement therapy, needed due to his use of steroids.
 On November 4, 2008, Canseco pleaded guilty in Federal court and was sentenced to 12 months' unsupervised probation by U.S. Magistrate Judge Ruben B. Brooks.

 The 2008 A&E Network documentary Jose Canseco: Last Shot chronicles Canseco's attempts to end his steroid use.
-In it he also regrets ever writing his tell-all books and naming former teammates as steroid users, as he was never given the opportunity to participate in MLB-affiliated baseball events.
-Since, he has tried unsuccessfully to reach out to former Bash Brother Mark McGwire and other ex-teammates.
+In it, he also regrets ever writing his tell-all books and naming former teammates as steroid users, as he was never given the opportunity to participate in MLB-affiliated baseball events.
+Since then, he has tried unsuccessfully to reach out to former Bash Brother Mark McGwire and other ex-teammates.
 In 2014, he returned to the Oakland Coliseum to take part in the reunion celebrating the 25th anniversary of the 1989 World Series championship team; this marked the first time Canseco took part in an official Major League Baseball event in almost 13 years.
 Mark McGwire, at the time coach for the Los Angeles Dodgers, did not attend the event.

 On May 22, 2013, Canseco was named as a suspect in a rape allegation in Las Vegas.
-He broke the news himself on Twitter, denying the allegations and posting pictures and defamatory information about his accuser.
-On June 7, 2013, Canseco was cleared of any wrongdoing following an investigation.
-He was never charged.
+He broke the news himself on Twitter, denying the allegations by posting pictures and information about his accuser, and accusing her of lying.
+On June 7, 2013, the case against Canseco was closed following an investigation, and he was not charged.